Read This First

 Prompt 1: Assess the claim that because we can’t open our brains and find the image of our mother, our thoughts are spiritual, indicating we have a soul that will outlive the body.

-The central claim is this: Only use these considerations if you find them relevant and persuasive.
+In plain terms: Only use these considerations if you find them relevant and persuasive.

 There’s a distinction between “immaterial” and “spiritual.”
 Immaterial simply means something lacks physical form.
 Our thoughts are definitely immaterial – you can’t hold a thought in your hand.
 However, spiritual implies a connection to a higher power or a soul.
 Not being able to pinpoint a thought’s location doesn’t directly connect it to the divine.